ArafatAbdussalam/ArafatAbdussalam/README.md

 ### Hi there 👋
 ------------------

-I am Arafat Abdussalam, A Software Engineer with interest in building web applications using Front-end technologies and NodeJs, gradually on the track of learning DevOps & SRE.
+I am Arafat Abdussalam, A Software Engineer with interest in building web applications using Front-end technologies and NodeJs, gradually on the track of learning DevOps - CI/CD.

 I am also an Open-Source contributor, a technical writer & a member of the CNCF community.
 Hey! the goal is to be consistent.